HunorMarton/gorillas/README.md

 [![freeCodeCamp Tutorial: Gorillas](<./Screenshot - freeCodeCamp.png>)](https://www.freecodecamp.org/news/p/02ec8874-f2ef-476f-bb22-749dfce823d0/)

-If you follow along the [freeCodeCamp article](https://www.freecodecamp.org/news/p/02ec8874-f2ef-476f-bb22-749dfce823d0/) you should end up with the following source code.
+You can find the simplified version of this tutorial on [freeCodeCamp](https://www.freecodecamp.org/news/p/02ec8874-f2ef-476f-bb22-749dfce823d0/).
+You can find the end result of this article as a playable game on [Vercel](https://gorillas-freecodecamp.vercel.app/).
+If you follow along you should end up with the following source code:

 - [Source Code for the freeCodeCamp article](<./source-code-for-the-freeCodeCamp-article>)